ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 {: tsResolve}

 Make sure that your pipeline specifies only those secure properties that are required for the successful completion of a triggered `PipelineRun` as pipeline trigger properties, instead of as pipeline level environment properties.
 Use pipeline level environment properties only when required.
 {: important}

+## Why does my pipeline report an error fetching the pipeline definition?
+{: #troubleshoot-pipeline-definition}
+{: troubleshoot}

+An error appears on the {{site.data.keyword.deliverypipeline}} page in relation to fetching the pipeline definition.
+Alternatively, the error appears when attempting to trigger a PipelineRun.
+{: tsSymptoms}

+There are a number of reasons why a failure can occur when fetching the definition for a pipeline.
+For example, if the definition is defined in a very large repository, the request to fetch the definition can time out due to a delay in cloning the large repository before building the definition.
+Another example is when a definition input is targeted at a branch or path that no longer exists in the repository.
+{: tsCauses}

+Try resolving the problem by using one of the following options:
+{: tsResolve}

+* Reload the page to initiate a new request to fetch the definition.
+If this fails repeatedly, continue with the following options.
+* Validate that all referenced branches and paths in your definition inputs match with resources that exist in the repository.
+* Reduce the size of the repository containing your Tekton definition.
+Remove unnecessary files from the repository and update your `.gitignore` to exclude uploading any unnecessary files.
+* Only include the minimum necessary files of your pipeline definition -- do not target your entire repository.
+Move all Tekton definition related files to a subfolder of your repository, then edit the definition input in your {{site.data.keyword.deliverypipeline}} settings to target the path at the subfolder.
+This option reduces the time necessary to clone the definition files from your repository.
+* For large Tekton definitions, consider splitting the definition into multiple folders or multiple repositoriess.
+Then update the definition inputs in your {{site.data.keyword.deliverypipeline}} to target the necessary folders or repos.

+The computed pipeline definition size limit is 1 MB.
+If you encounter errors when you save or run your pipeline, you might need to reduce the size of your pipeline definition, or split it into multiple pipelines.
+{: important}